YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Enables exception handling in socket devices. expr specifies the I/O error trapping mode.
 A value equal to "TRAP" specifies that I/O errors on a device raise error conditions.
 A value equal to "NOTRAP", or when IOERROR is not specified, indicates that an I/O error on a device does not raise error conditions.

 .. note::
-   YottaDB/GT.M currently handles exception handling at device level instead of socket level.
+   YottaDB currently handles exception handling at device level instead of socket level.

 Example: